lambdaclass/zksync-eigenda-m1/README.md

 # ZKSYNC-EIGENDA M1

-**The EigenDA sidecar where risc0-steel is used in order to generate a proof for the call of the VerifyBlobV1 function of EigenDA's BlobVerifier contract, which performs the necessary checks to make sure a given blob is present**
+**The EigenDA sidecar where risc0-steel is used in order to generate a proof for the call of the VerifyBlobV1 function of EigenDA's BlobVerifier contract, which performs the necessary checks to make sure a given blob is present.**
-**As well as performing the proof of equivalence verifying a proof that the EigenDA commitment commits to the given Blob** **Finally it sends the Risc0 Proof to verify to the EigenDA Registry contract, which stores whether it was correctly verified**
+**As well as performing the proof of equivalence verifying a proof that the EigenDA commitment commits to the given Blob.**
+**Finally it sends the Risc0 Proof to verify to the EigenDA Registry contract, which stores whether it was correctly verified.**
 ## Prerequisites

 To get started, you need to have Rust installed.